Robbery Attorney in Westchester County, New York

 You believed that you were the true owner of the property that was taken

-- Lack of evidence
+Lack of evidence

-- Firearm was not loaded or capable of being discharged (for first-degree robbery only)
+The firearm was not loaded or capable of being discharged (for first-degree robbery only)

-- Mental disease or defect
+Mental disease or defect

 If You Are Questioned About a Robbery, Call an Attorney Immediately!

-Only a seasoned defense lawyer can accurately assess your charges, give you advice about what to do, and understand your prospects for a possible plea bargain, or acquittal after trial.
+Only a seasoned defense lawyer can accurately assess your charges, give you advice about what to do, and understand your prospects for a possible plea bargain, or an acquittal after trial.
 If you speak to law enforcement investigators or make any decision about your case without being represented by an attorney, it can damage any defense you may have to the crime you are charged with.

 Call Michael D. Litman, or contact us online to make an appointment for a free analysis of your case.